sivaren/go-cli-chat-app/README.md

 ## Run Program
 ### Using Command-line
-* Open `cmd` on this folder and install dependencies
+* Open `cmd` on this folder and download dependencies

   ```
   go mod tidy